SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

   - Aliases: addbadge

 - **%addrole** `<@member> <role>`
-  - Info: **Moderator only.** Adds a Role to a Member.
+  - Info: **Slash version available.
+Moderator only.** Adds a Role to a Member.
 Mention the Member or use Member ID, for the Role the bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
   - Example: `%addrole @ExampleUser first class`

 - **%avatar** `<@member: Optional>`